AI-Papers-Translation/StudyNotes-CN/Translate/Pandoc-User-Guide-中文版.md

 verbosity: INFO
 ```

 Default files can be placed in the `defaults` subdirectory of the user data directory and used from any directory.
-For example, one could create a file specifying defaults for writing letters, save it as `letter.yaml` in the `defaults` subdirectory of the user data directory, and then invoke these defaults from any directory using `pandoc --defaults letter` or `pandoc -dletter`.
+For example, one could create a file specifying defaults for writing letters, save it as `letter.yaml` in the `defaults` subdirectory of the user data directory, and then invoke these defaults from any directory using `pandoc --defaults letter` or `pandoc -d letter`.

 When multiple defaults are used, their contents will be combined.